 On occasion, the City may permit certain employees to use its vehicles to conduct City business.
 A valid and current driver's license must be in possession of the operator and maintained at all times.
-When using a City vehicle, employees shall exhibit due care at all times and shall comply with all federal, state, and local laws pertaining to operation of the vehicle.
+When using a City vehicle, employees shall exhibit due care at all times and shall comply with all federal, state, and local laws pertaining to the operation of the vehicle.

 The use of City vehicles is restricted to City business purposes only.
-Employees using City vehicles shall not pick up or transport any private parties not directly involved with the work of the City.
+Employees using City vehicles shall not pick up or transport any private parties not directly involved with the work of the City without the consent of the department director.
 With prior permission of the department director employees may transport spouses in City vehicles when attending conferences or meetings.
 Employees will be allowed to take home a City vehicle for "on-call" purposes only as designated by his or her department director.